azat-co/practicalnode/chapter4/chapter4.md

 To inverse an `if not ... (if ! ...)` statement (convert negative to positive), we can harness the `unless` built-in helper block.
 For example, the previous code snippet can be rewritten with `unless`.

-The Handlebars code that check the truthness of the admin flag (property `user.admin`).
-If value is true, then else will be applied.
+The Handlebars code that checks the truthiness of the admin flag (property `user.admin`).
+If the value is true, then else will be applied.
 Notice the change in Log in and Launch Spacecraft.
-They are flipped now compared to if/else.
+They are flipped now compared to if/else:

 ```html
 {{#unless user.admin}}